System

 Detector — A progress bar showing how much of the total storage is currently in use.

-When enabled, the detector automatically deletes the oldest project when no storage space is available.
-The oldest project is determined by the time data was last written to it — the project that has not been written to for the longest time is deleted first.
-When disabled, logging stops when the disk is full — a notification is sent when this happens, and another when logging resumes after space is freed.
+Overwrite files when full | When enabled, the detector automatically deletes the oldest project when the storage becomes full.
+The oldest project is determined by the last time data was written to it, meaning the project that has been inactive for the longest time is deleted first. |

-The storage percentage at which a notification appears and the AUX and SCN LEDs start blinking red.
+Signal when storage is filled (%) | The storage percentage at which a notification appears and the AUX and SCN LEDs start blinking red. |

 Click Save to apply changes.